korede4/Data-Encryption-on-Kali-Linux-Asymmetric-Encryption-using-RSA-key-pair-/README.md

   * -aes256 - Encrypts the private key with AES-256 using a passphrase for extra security.

-  after running this code, openSSL asked to set a passphrase for extra security.This is to realize how important it is to keep the private key safe.
+  after running the command, openSSL asked to set a passphrase for extra security.This is to realize how important it is to keep the private key safe.

    ## Extracting the public key with the private key created, the public is needed to encrypt the files
   <img width="530" height="51" alt="image" src="https://github.com/user-attachments/assets/38e39872-cc0a-4866-9812-cc2138eab61d" />

-  quick explanation of the code:
+  quick explanation of the command:

   * openssl rsa → Manages RSA keys